Skip to main content

 What is the difference between UV-A, UV-B, and UV-C?

 These are conventional divisions of ultraviolet light based on wavelength and biological effects.
 UV-C (~100–280 nm) is highest energy UV, germicidal, and absorbed by atmospheric ozone.
 UV-B (~280–315 nm) causes sunburn and vitamin D synthesis.
 UV-A (~315–400 nm) is lowest energy UV, used in 'black lights' and tanning, least harmful UV.
 These boundaries are approximate and vary slightly between references.
-Understanding these regions helps you identify where different wavelengths fall, understand their biological and chemical effects, and see why different regions are used for different applications.
 The calculator automatically identifies which region a wavelength falls into.

 Why do we sometimes use eV and sometimes kJ/mol?

 eV (electron-volts) describes the energy of a single photon and is convenient for atomic/molecular scale discussions.
 Visible light is roughly 1.7–3.1 eV. kJ/mol describes the energy of Avogadro's number of photons (one mole) and is useful when comparing to bond energies or reaction enthalpies, which are typically given in kJ/mol.
 Visible light is roughly 170–300 kJ/mol.
 The conversion is: E(kJ/mol) = E(eV) × 96.485 kJ·mol⁻¹·eV⁻¹.
-Understanding this distinction helps you see why eV is used for single-photon interactions while kJ/mol is used for bulk processes, and how to convert between them.
-The calculator shows both units—use them to reinforce when each is appropriate.
+For molar quantities (photons absorbed in moles, reaction energetics) kJ/mol matches the rest of the thermodynamic numbers.
+For single-photon work (semiconductor band gap, spectroscopic transitions) eV is the convention.

 Why does shorter wavelength light have higher energy?